Skip to content

 Note

-Recall that we've disabled swap, so if the system runs out of physical memory (RAM) there is no partition available for the kernel to allocate virtual memory in its place.
+Recall that with swap disabled, if the system runs out of physical memory (RAM) there is no partition available for the kernel to allocate virtual memory in its place.
 This will cause the kernel to throw an out of memory (OOM) error.
 Normally this causes the kernel to panic and stop functioning.

 File system metrics

-We can evaluate a minwrite configuration by using iotop, a utility that watches I/O usage information output by the Linux kernel.
-Install it like so:
+A minwrite configuration may be futher evaluated by using iotop, a utility that watches I/O usage information output by the Linux kernel.
+Install the package like so:

 Execute it with the following switches to monitor accumulated activity of processes doing actual I/O: